Malik Zaire: 2017 season

 Zaire started two games and appeared in four.
-He finished with an overall record of 0–2 as a starter, completing 57.1 percent of his passes for 349 yards with zero touchdowns and one interception.
+He finished with an overall record of 0–2 as a starter, completing 57.1 percent of his passes for 349 yards with no touchdowns and one interception.

 Professional career

-After going undrafted in the 2018 NFL Draft, Zaire was invited to attend the Jacksonville Jaguars' rookie minicamp on a tryout basis.
+After going undrafted in the 2018 NFL draft, Zaire was invited to attend the Jacksonville Jaguars' rookie minicamp on a tryout basis.
 He did not make the Jaguars roster.